By Joanne Jeffries. Last Updated August 17th 2021. Welcome to our guide on how to claim compensation if there were no witnesses.

 As alluded to above, an independent witness could be treated differently from a witness who was involved in the accident.

 As an example, if somebody was stood by the side of the road and witnessed a car collision, they’d be an independent witness.
-The drivers and passengers involved in the accident would also be witnesses to what happened, but not independent.
+The drivers and passengers involved in the road traffic accident would also be witnesses to what happened, but not independent.

 This is important because if the two parties involved in the accident do not agree with what happened, the independent witness’s evidence could prove the claim one way or another.